saucelabs/sauce-docs/docs/api-testing/load-testing.md

 * Environment - The environment selected for running the test (if any).
 * Agents - The agents used to run the test.
 * Virtual Users - The number of virtual users for the execution of the test.
-* Failed Tests - The total failures happened during the load test execution. (it appears only if there are failures)
+* Failed Tests - The number of load test execution failures.
+This will only be visible if there were failures.

 The report contains a dropdown that shows all the endpoints the test is calling that you can use to filter to a specific one (the default value shows the data for All the endpoints).
 For best results, set up footprints to ensure the report is readable.
 For more information, see [Improving Metrics](/api-testing/composer#improving-metrics).